glacials/whatsinstandard/README.md

 This is a remix of the original [What's in Standard MTG][2] project ([also on Github][3])

-Licensed under MIT license, except for the setc icons.
+Licensed under MIT license, except for the set icons.
 Those are from [Hearthpwn][4] with their approval.

 [0]: http://standardhearth.com//
 [1]: http://hearthstone.gamepedia.com/Standard_format